mikelutx/test/README.md

 ### Building From Source

-1. Obtain the source code of Data Subscription SDK for Python.
+1. Obtain the source code of Data Subscription SDK for .NET.
    - From GitHub:
     ```
     git clone https://github.com/EnvisionIot/enos-subscription-service-sdk-dotnet.git